thenewdarling/CurseOfStrahd/Session Recaps/2021-08-08 Session 8 - Begin Day 9.md

 A man with a lantern approaches them and gives them an envelope with the [[Lady Watcher]]'s seal, in the shape of an eye.
 She wishes to speak with them in two hours (10pm).

-They arrive back at the [[Blue Water Inn]] and discover Jeremiah and Arlo's situation.
+They arrive back at the [[Blue Water Inn]] and discover Jeremiah and [[Arlo]]'s situation.
 Magda tips [[Danika]] Martikov 2gp, lets them know that there is an additional person in their room, and asks for discretion.
 (She doesn't say who it is when prompted.)

 We have a toast to [[Rose]]'s memory, and [[Ireena]] finds them and asks what's going on.
 Magda tells them about the vision of [[Rose]]. [[Ireena]] is troubled by this.
 We don't tell her we know where the bones of St Andreal are yet -- we're going to go to [[Lady Watcher]]'s first.